-By Stephen Anderson.
-Last Updated 26th May 2022.
+By Lewis Houston.
+Last Updated 9th December 2022.
 Accidents can happen anywhere, at any time, to anyone, and could result in many different injuries or illnesses.
 If you’ve suffered a ruptured Achilles tendon due to an accident you can prove was not your fault, you may be searching for information regarding an Achilles tendon rupture claim.
 Public Interest Lawyers are here to help.

 During this article, we shall use an example case study to show the claim process from beginning to end.
 We will explain how following the advice of a good No Win No Fee lawyer could help you recuperate all financial expenses your injuries may have caused you.